Updated 2.14.26 at 9:50pm EST

 AI Capabilities & Experiments — October 2025

-AI Acceptable Use Policy
+AI Acceptable Use Policy — Summer 2025

-I designed the AI Acceptable Use Policy to create a permission structure for AI experimentation and discussion.
+I designed my company's AI Acceptable Use Policy to create a permission structure for AI experimentation and discussion.
 The generality of AI as a technology makes it a poor fit for a prescriptive "thou shalt not" type of AUP, so it was an interesting exercise to articulate the contours of my moral intuitions here.
 Societal norms will need to be developed collaboratively, and the first step was to name that and create space for it.
 I also knew that if people were hiding their AI use or avoiding it altogether out of fear, I wouldn't be able to guide the organization towards the AI-related process improvements I can see in our future.

 There's an essay I want to write about the Jesuit practice of casuistry and how we can apply it to AI use.
 I hope to add it to the "More" tab in the coming days, hopefully before my application is reviewed.